abeland/discretion/README.md

 ### Opt-In

 Discretion uses an Opt-In strategy: you must tell discretion which models should use discretion.
-To do this, you can use the `be_discreet` or `use_discretion` directives in your model definition.
+To do this, you use the `use_discretion` directive in your model definition.
 When you do this, you **must** then define a `can_see?(viewer)` method.
 It can have any visibility (private, protected, or public).
 So, continuing with our running example of a non-profit organization with `Donor`s, `Staff`, and `Donation`s, we might start with some basic privacy policies like this:

 ```ruby
 class Staff < ApplicationRecord